Guy Burkill QCCalled to the bar 1981 Took silk 2002 Silk

 - Qualcomm v.
 Nokia (power control in mobile phone systems)

-Appearances before the EPO (European Patent Office) and Technical Boards of Appeal in Munich in cases involving inter alia tachometers, aspartame crystallisation, oil wellheads, liquefied air distillation, machine tool cutting inserts, refractory articles, 3-D displays, predictive text keyboards, television audience measurement systems and subsea electromagnetic surveying.
+Appearances before the EPO (European Patent Office) and Technical Boards of Appeal in Munich in cases involving inter alia tachometers, aspartame crystallisation, oil wellheads, liquefied air distillation, machine tool cutting inserts, refractory articles, 3-D displays, predictive text keyboards, television audience measurement systems, subsea electromagnetic surveying, and banknote security markings.

-- He has written software in a variety of computer languages including 6502 and 808x machine code and assembly language, Fortran, Basic, Pascal, and C, and nowadays programs in C# on the Visual Studio.net platform when time permits.
+• He has written software in a variety of computer languages including 6502 and 808x machine code and assembly language, Fortran, Basic, Pascal, and C, and nowadays sometimes programs in C# on the Visual Studio.net platform when time permits.

-Leisure interests include the violin – he performs regularly with the London Phoenix Orchestra, probably London’s leading amateur orchestra – opera, travel, and trying to mend things.
+Leisure interests include the violin – he performs regularly with the London Phoenix Orchestra, probably London’s leading amateur orchestra, and other symphonic and operatic ensembles – opera, battling with HS2, and trying to mend things.

 “One of the finest legal minds in the country with regard to the law on patents, who has played a prominent role in litigating the ‘Smartphone Wars’ of recent years.
 Many sources express admiration for his knowledge of computers and electrical engineering.
 ‘Spectacular in front of the judge, he has absolute control over the courtroom.’
 ‘He’s very user-friendly and has a superb engineering brain that allows him to give practical advice.’”Chambers UK, 2015